Iyouboushi/CSharpIRCEmulationControl/readme.txt

 After the bot connects to the channel of your choice, connect to the same channel with another client (such as Mibbit or mIRC, or log into twitch with another account if you're connecting to twitch) and you can type the following commands (one at a time):

-UP, DOWN, LEFT, RIGHT, A, B, C, R, L, X, Y, AB, DOWNA, DOWNB, SELECT, START, TRIANGLE, CIRCLE, SQUARE R1, R2, L1, L2
+UP, DOWN, LEFT, RIGHT, A, B, C, R, L, X, Y, AB, DOWNA, DOWNB, SELECT, START, TRIANGLE, CIRCLE, SQUARE R1, R2, L1, L2, ANARCHY, DEMOCRACY

 Obviously some of these commands only work in certain emulators/systems (X and Y won't have any effect in an NES emulator, for example).